 Old School or New?

-Now that you have more of an idea where you’d like to park your chisels, there’s two primary paths to getting trade qualified in Australia:
+Now that you have more of an idea of where you’d like to park your chisels, there are two primary paths to getting trade qualified in Australia:

 Originally there was no trade, certainly no trade papers.
 So one option is to go old school: through the ranks.
 This means starting as a timber-working labourer and learning skills and secrets as you go.
-There’s advantages to doing it this way.
-Firstly, you’re on full pay from the get-go unlike carpentry apprentices who can really struggle in their first 2-3 years.
-Labourers make north of $30/h, so you can still have a bit of a life [or at least pay your bills] while picking up these vital skills.
-Another advantage is that you get to try before you buy.
+There are advantages to doing it this way.
+Firstly, you’re on full pay from the get-go, unlike carpentry apprentices who can really struggle in their first 2-3 years.
+Labourers make north of $30/h, so you can still have a bit of life [or at least pay your bills] while picking up these vital skills.
+Another advantage is that you get to try it before you buy.
 This is a great benefit for those who are unsure about what career path floats their boat.
-If you’ve signed up to a four year trade without knowing what the day-to-day grind is really like then you may just end up quitting anyway.
+If you’ve signed up for a four-year trade without knowing what the day-to-day grind is really like then you may just end up quitting anyway.

-Eventually, with enough skills and knowledge to frame a house with you can get your skills certified at a Registered Training Organisation [RTO] that has your carpentry trade on scope.
+Eventually, with enough skills and knowledge to frame a house, you can get your skills certified at a Registered Training Organisation [RTO] that has your carpentry trade on the scope.
 This means that a carpenter-turned-assessor will assess the skills you’ve learnt over all those years of labouring, and if they meet the criteria for the carpentry trade then they’ll sign you off and Bob’s your uncle.
-The disadvantages to this path is that it often takes far longer to become qualified and labourers rarely follow through to become tradespeople.
+The disadvantage to this path is that it often takes far longer to become qualified and labourers rarely follow through to become tradespeople.

 Fast forward five hundred years to the 1970’s in little old Australia.
 The federal government saw a need to fill skills shortages with methods other than immigration, so a heavier focus on training the national workforce began.
 The modern Australian apprenticeship [or trade] was born.
 Since then it has developed into what we see today.

-- There’s training milestones to ensure nothing gets missed.
+- There are training milestones to ensure nothing missed.
 In non-trade training key skills and knowledge can be inadvertently missed.

 - It teaches you commitment and discipline.
 You can’t just bail because you don’t want to do it anymore.